OpenResearchInstitute/ka9q-sdr/README.md

 the FCD are 0.07 dB of gain imbalance and 0.4 degrees of phase error, i.e., deviation from exactly 90 degrees between the two channels.

+Hardware artifact removal was recently added to the 'funcube' and 'hackrf' modules.
+It is still present in 'radio' but is disabled by default.

 ## Frequency conversion